Get Involved WITH

 Construction timing and site planning are carefully managed to minimize disruption to migratory species and native wildlife.
 Natural buffers are preserved and reinforced to maintain separation from nearby properties and protect the character of the surrounding landscape.

 The campus is also designed to operate quietly.
-Sound levels are comparable to everyday building systems and significantly lower than common neighborhood noise.
-The project has studied the historical cultural resources on-site, and has taken these areas into consideration in our development plan.
+Sound levels are comparable to everyday building systems and significantly lower than common neighborhood noise like traffic or lawn equipment.
+The project team has also studied the historical cultural resources on-site and has taken these areas into consideration in our development plan.

-Project Delta will work with the appropriate regulatory agencies, including EPA, NCDEQ, SHPO, and others.
+Project Delta will work with all appropriate regulatory agencies, including EPA, NCDEQ, SHPO, and others.

 Learn more